 The terms are flexible: County and municipal administrations do not offer homeowners any negotiable terms on their tax bills.
 They simply have to pay and are charged penalty fees and interest if they don’t.
-On the other hand, a tax loan from AFIC offers repayment terms that are suited to the taxpayer’s budget.
-Each borrower pays back the loan in installments with which they are comfortable.
+On the other hand, a tax loan from AFIC offers loan payment terms that are suited to the taxpayer’s budget.
+Each borrower pays back the loan in installments with monthly payments they are comfortable with.
 Repayment of the principal amount can even be deferred for up to 24 months.

 AFIC offers a 30-day rate match: Within the 30 days after a client closes a loan agreement with AFIC, we will match any competitor’s terms or allow the client to move to that competitor, at no additional charge.

 AFIC is a trusted brand: AFIC has been providing financial assistance in Texas since 1946 and now focuses primarily on property tax help.
-So, any homeowner who takes a loan from AFIC will become one of over 75 years’ worth of happy clients.
+So, any property owner who takes a loan from AFIC will become one of over 75 years’ worth of happy clients.

 AFIC’s property tax loans can provide fast, affordable relief from the often unmanageable demands of county and city tax offices throughout the state.
 You can receive an instant quote by completing the form on our homepage.
-For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits:
+For qualifying properties, we can help you pay off your property tax debt and offer you the following benefits: